Please install Yoast SEO plugin and enable the breadcrumb option to use this shortcode!

 Casting Weight: In my view, you need to buy a rod that is designed to cast at least 100 gms, which is about four ounces.
 Anything less than that and you are wasting your time.
 With a reasonable surf and tide running, you need to be able to cast out a heavy sinker that will hold on the bottom.
 The heavier sinker and correspondingly stronger rod required to cast it will also prove invaluable when casting into any sort of headwind.
 Don’t forget that the bait will also add both weight and wind resistance when casting.
 If you have the option get a rod designed to cast between 150 to 200 gms, or in the old imperial measures that is 6 to 8 ounces.
 You can often find a good used surf rod in second-hand stores.

 Rod Length: You need a rod that is at least 12 foot (3.66 metres) in length.
-If you have a choice, and can afford it, go for an even longer rod if possible.
+If you have a choice and can afford it, go for an even longer rod if possible.
 A 14 footer is ideal for surfcasting.
 Personally, I prefer a 15 or even 16-foot model when fishing the rough surf.
 Longer rod length is needed for casting any sort of distance.
 Although it is true that the longer the rod the greater the leverage advantage you are giving up to a fighting fish.
 The most important job your rod must perform is that of tossing your baited hooks and sinker out over the breakers.
 Most experienced surfcasters fish with several rods at the same time.
 I like to cast out baits on two surf rods and a then fish a spinner on a third rod for kahawai.
 Sometimes as a bonus a salmon or sea-run trout will take the ticer intended for kahawai.
 After fish with different rods at the beach, you will find you prefer some rods more than others.

 Rod: Fast and Slow Action

 When the sea is very calm, particularly on a steeply shelving shingle beach, a long rod and heavy sinkers are not so important.
 Often, in such conditions, a long cast will work against you as you could well be casting over the heads of the fish that can be feeding in the stirred-up water right behind the first breaker.
 However, these calm conditions cannot always be expected.
 They will be the exception rather than the rule!
-It is easy to shorten the distance of your cast in calm conditions whereas a short sloppy rod will be useless when you need to cast a longer distance.
+It is easy to shorten the distance of your cast in calm conditions whereas a short sloppy rod will be useless when you need to cast a long distance.

 I first started surfcasting with an old Kilwell solid fibreglass rod.
 It was a 12 footer.
 I’ve rebound new guides on to it so many times I’ve lost count.
 From memory, I think it had a sticker saying which model it was but this has long since disappeared!
 I think it was a Beach Baron.
 By today’s standards, it is an ugly old thing but I sure caught some fish on that old rod, including half a dozen big sevengill sharks from the beach at Birdlings Flat, on the south side of Banks Peninsula.
 The biggest measured 8 foot 3 inches.
 That old rod had a very slow action.
 That is to say that under load it bent on an even curve along almost all of its length.